Student Account Policies

-If your student account is carrying a credit balance of $1 or more, Student and Departmental Account Services will initiate a student account refund.
-Financial aid still pending or a conditional credit from a payment plan do not qualify for a refund.
-Credit balances will be refunded either via electronic payment or via paper check.
+If your student account is carrying a credit balance of $1 or more Student and Departmental Account Services will initiate a student account refund.
+Financial aid still pending does not qualify for a refund.
+Credit balances will be refunded either via electronic payment or paper check.

-Refunds will be released on or after the first day of classes each term* and only when a credit actually exists on a student’s account.
-Following the first day of classes, refunds will be released weekly, on Mondays.
-Electronic payments will be initiated on Mondays for students who have provided their Bank Information through WebAdvisor.
-Paper checks will be printed on Mondays and mailed immediately to the preferred mailing address on file for students who have not enrolled in electronic payment.
-Refund checks made payable to parent borrowers will be mailed to their address on record with Lewis & Clark.
+Refunds will be released on or after the first day of classes each term.
+Following the first day of classes, refunds will be released weekly in accordance with our refund schedule.
+Students that have elected direct deposit will have their funds automatically released to their preferred bank account on record in the Student Account Center.
+Students who have not enrolled in direct deposit will have a paper check mailed to the preferred mailing address on record unless that address is an international address.* Refund checks made payable to a parent borrower will be mailed to the parent address on record with Lewis & Clark.

 Refunds Resulting from Financial Aid

-Financial aid will be applied to student accounts and will be used to address charges incurred, such as tuition and fees as well as room and board if a student resides on-campus.
-Financial aid funds cannot be applied until the appropriate paperwork has been completed and the funds are received.
+Financial aid will be applied to student accounts and used to address allowable charges** incurred.
+Financial aid funds cannot be applied until all documents have been completed and the funds received.

-Federal Regulations restrict how the college can manage Title IV financial aid program funding such as Pell Grant, SEOG, ACG, National SMART, Perkins, as well Direct Subsidized, Unsubsidized and Direct PLUS.
-If the total amount of Title IV financial aid funds disbursed to a student account exceeds the allowable charges*, the college must receive written authorization to pay the balance of miscellaneous charges incurred against the student account.
-Examples of miscellaneous charges are: library fines, health center charges, LRAP Assessment (Law only), green energy fee (CAS only), parking fines, etc. To address how a recipient of Title IV financial aid funds chooses to manage miscellaneous charges, we request they complete the Managing My Student Account: Financial Aid Credit Balance Authorization located here.
+Federal Regulations restrict how the college can manage Title IV financial aid program funding.
+Title IV financial aid includes Pell Grant, SEOG, National SMART, Direct Subsidized, Unsubsidized, and Direct PLUS funds.
+If the total amount of Title IV financial aid funds disbursed to a student account exceeds the allowable charges**, the college must receive authorization to pay miscellaneous charges incurred on the student account.
+Miscellaneous charges include: library fines, health center fees, LRAP fee, Green Energy fee, Media Fee, parking fines, etc. To address how to manage Title IV financial aid funds we request students complete the Title IV Authorization located in WebAdvisor under Financial Information.

 Financial aid applied to a student account that exceeds the amount a student has been charged may be refunded to the student.
-Refunds must be used to cover education-related expenses such as off-campus living expenses, transportation and/or books and supplies.
+Refunds must be used to cover education-related expenses, off-campus living expenses, transportation and/or books and supplies.

 Establishing Electronic Refunds